niklaas/lightline-gitdiff/README.md

 let g:lightline#gitdiff#update_callback = { -> MyCustomCallback() }
 ```

-If the callback function is not defined, this is an error that is caught.
-This
+If the callback function is not defined, the error is caught.
+This allows to
-should allow to use the plugin with any type of `statusline` plugin.
+use the plugin with any type of `statusline` plugin.

 You can even change the algorithm that is used to calculate the `diff`.
 The
 plugin comes bundled with two algorithms: `numstat` and `word_diff_porcelain`.